Ecoliteracy and Sustainable Life

 The biocenosis (biotic): a set of living organisms such as animals, plants, or micro-organisms, that are in constant interchange and are, therefore, in a situation of interdependence.

-The fundamental facts about the ecosystems are:
+Fundamental facts about the ecosystems

-From traditional knowledge to modern knowledge and awareness, there are overlapping ideas between traditionalists and modernists ideas which are bitter facts to deal with.
 Because they unveil a factual sense of irresponsibility to our actions on the environment regarding the use of natural resources in most of the world's rainforests, famously known as lungs of the Earth.

 Traditional communities in Asia, America, and Africa have been the true keepers of the natural environment in the rainforests for thousands of years.
 From the hill tribes (Thailand), Aboriginals in Indonesia, Malaysia, and Australia as well as natives in Borneo and Tasmania forests and so on.
-Also, indigenous communities in the Amazon forests such as the Yanomami and Kayapo have been living in the Amazon for thousands of years, slowly gathered detailed knowledge of the rainforest, and were able to sustain from it.

 However natives have to share the forests with a fast-growing number of settlers and investors who search to knock into the Congo, Borneo, Tasmania, and Amazon's considerable natural resources, indigenous communities are not victims of climatic change, but they're a solution to sustainability if only the world listens to learn from them.

-Traditional ideas can be of great help to obtain sustainable development.
-The ideas are highly linked to cultural and biological diversity.
 Therefore creating a crucial foundation for saving and sustainably using the global biodiversity, should include indigenous cultures and their methods of which enable them to mutually coexist with nature.

 The traditional and indigenous practices are well known and they are being practiced among the local communities.
 This helps to better cope with current global challenges.
 Using indigenous people's environmental knowledge can shape global knowledge, hence abiding by the local conditions.